sdobrer2005/WHRI-Statistical-Methods-Repository/Documents/Normality.md

 # 01. Normality Assessment

+## Summary
+The distribution of continuous variables (sepal length, sepal width, and petal length) was assessed within each species to evaluate the assumption of normality.

+For each variable, descriptive statistics were calculated, including mean, standard deviation, median, interquartile range, and range.
+These measures were used to examine central tendency and variability within groups.

+Formal tests of normality were conducted using the Shapiro–Wilk test.
+Additional tests available within the same framework (e.g., Kolmogorov–Smirnov, Cramér–von Mises, and Anderson–Darling) were also considered to provide a comprehensive assessment.

+Graphical diagnostics were used to complement formal testing.
+Histograms with overlaid kernel and normal density curves were generated to evaluate the overall shape of the distributions.
+Quantile–quantile (Q–Q) plots were used to assess agreement between the observed data and the theoretical normal distribution.

+Assessment of normality was based on the combined interpretation of descriptive statistics, formal test results, and graphical diagnostics.

 ## Overview

 Assessment of normality is a fundamental step in the evaluation of continuous variables, particularly when parametric statistical methods are considered.
 The objective is to determine whether the observed data are consistent with a normal (Gaussian) distribution.